Oliver Goldsmith: Personal life

+Later researchers have speculated that Goldsmith may have suffered from colour blindness, a condition which was not described until years after Goldsmith's death.
+Munro MacLennan described several instances from Goldsmith's life which suggest that he had an inability to distinguish between certain colours.

 Religious beliefs

-Goldsmith was an Anglican, and famously said "as I take my shoes from the shoemaker, and my coat from the taylor, so I take my religion from the priest."
+Goldsmith was an Anglican, and famously said "as I take my shoes from the shoemaker, and my coat from the taylor, so I take my religion from the priest".

 Thomas Hurst wrote that Goldsmith "recognised with joy the existence and perfections of a Deity.
-For the Christian revelation also, he was always understood to have a profound respect – knowing that it was the source of our best hopes and noblest expectations".
+For the Christian revelation also, he was always understood to have a profound respect – knowing that it was the source of our best hopes and noblest expectations."